10 Best Therapists for Women in New York City

 As a therapist, Julia works with college students and young adults just entering the workforce.
 Julia has been successful in helping clients find relief from painful past experiences and overcome barriers towards meeting their goals.
 In your work together, clients will be able to discover new insights about themselves and get to the root of their challenges.
 Julia's goal is to help clients regain control of their lives and see long term change.

-• Specialty areas: Trauma, Anxiety, Relationships, Life Transitions, Boundaries, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues
+• Specialties: Trauma, Anxiety, Relationships, Life Transitions, Boundaries, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues

 4. Allison Soss, LMHC

-As a therapist, Allie helps women overcome negative self-talk, life transitions, relationship issues, and imposter syndrome and achieve an increased understanding of feelings, emotions, relationships, communication, and self-worth.
+As a therapist, Allie helps clients overcome negative self-talk, life transitions, relationship issues, and imposter syndrome and achieve an increased understanding of feelings, emotions, relationships, communication, and self-worth.
+Allie works primarily with adults having difficulty managing the stress of their relationships, career, life transitions, self-esteem, and communication.

-• Specialty areas: Anxiety, Relationship Issues, Self Esteem, Boundaries, Communication, Coping Skills, Depression, Life Transitions, Peer Relationships, School Issues
+• Specialties: Trauma, Anxiety, Relationships, Boundaries, Self Esteem, Communication, Coping Skills, Depression, Life Transitions, Peer Relationships, School Issues

 5. Gabriella Giachin, LMSW

-As a therapist, Gabby works with young adult women to navigate life transitions, improve their relationship with their body and improve their body confidence, and support them in finding solace and peace of mind.
+As a therapist, Gabby works with young adults to navigate life transitions, improve their relationship with their body and improve their body confidence, and support them in finding solace and peace of mind.
+Gabby's clients often come to her with traumatic friendships earlier in life that are impacting the way they perceive themselves and their relationships with romantic partners, colleagues, friends, and family.

-• Specialty areas: Adolescent Issues, Anxiety, Coping Skills, Depression, Eating Disorders, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues
+• Specialties: Trauma, Adolescent Issues, Anxiety, Coping Skills, Depression, Eating Disorders, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues

 6. Laina Mason, LCSW, Clinical Supervisor

-Specialties: Life Transitions, Depression, Trauma and PTSD, Anxiety, Bipolar Disorder, Body Positivity, Borderline Personality (BPD), Cancer, Chronic Illness, Codependency, Coping Skills, Divorce, Domestic Violence, Family Conflict, Grief, Mood Disorders, Open Relationships Non-Monogamy, Parenting, Peer Relationships, Personality Disorders, Pregnancy, Prenatal, Postpartum, Relationship Issues, Self Esteem, Sex-Positive, Kink Allied, Sexual Abuse, Stress, Suicidal Ideation, Thinking Disorders, Veterans, Women's Issues
+• Specialties: Sexual Trauma, Anxiety, Life Transitions, Depression, Trauma and PTSD, Bipolar Disorder, Body Positivity, Borderline Personality (BPD), Cancer, Chronic Illness, Codependency, Coping Skills, Divorce, Domestic Violence, Family Conflict, Grief, Mood Disorders, Open Relationships Non-Monogamy, Parenting, Peer Relationships, Personality Disorders, Pregnancy, Prenatal, Postpartum, Relationship Issues, Self Esteem, Sex-Positive, Kink Allied, Sexual Abuse, Stress, Suicidal Ideation, Thinking Disorders, Veterans, Women's Issues

 As a therapist, Jenny helps stressed-out, overachieving women overcome impostor syndrome and dissatisfaction.
 As a result of working with Jenny, women go from just chasing the brass ring to achieving sustainable happiness in every aspect of their lives.

-• Boston College Graduate School of Social Work, Master’s in Social Work with focus on Children, Youth, and Families 2013
+• Education: MSW, Boston College Graduate School of Social Work

 FAQs about counseling for women in NYC